boomboomgaga/walmart-repo/README.md

 8. Top 1 customer by quantity
 9. Sales on the month-on-month, year per year
-10. Perform KPI (Key performance indicators) to show the sales trend axis These are tagets for this project for further details or suggestions email id: faizatanveer4170@gmail.com
+10. Perform KPI (Key performance indicators) to show the sales trend axis These are tagets for this projects
-With Love and Coffee
-Faiza Tanveer